-Yes No The child reads most commonly used 3- or 4- letter words (e.g., mom, dad, cat, dog.)
+YES NO The child reads most commonly used 3- or 4-letter words (e.g., mom, dad, cat, dog.)
+The child reads few or no 3- or 4-letter words even with prompts.
 The child may read simple words with the help of prompts.
-The child reads few or no 3- or 4-letter words even with prompts.